hanabi/hanabi.github.io/other-conventions/BGA.md

 <br />

+### What's the Same?

+* Below, you'll find a whole bunch of scary stuff about how my group does thinsg differently from the way you know and love.
+* Before you get overwhelmed, I think it is important to communicate right from the start that **most stuff will be the exact same as you are used to on BGA**.
+* Stuff like giving *Finesses*, giving *Bluffs*, paying attention to see that no-one on the team discards anything important, using good teamwork - all of this stuff is stuff you are already used to and it will carry over.

 ### A Note on the Conventions Themselves

 * On BGA, the "rules" or conventions by which people play are largely unwritten, and can change from game to game.
 But you'll almost certainly know what they are after having played a bunch of games.